INTENS-FI/intens/doc/rest-api.md

 - Special floating point values are repsresented as `Infinity`, `-Infinity` and `NaN`.
 Standard JSON has no representation for these values.
 This is an extension provided by Python.
-- Time series are not directly supported but can be passed as *n* by 2 arrays (nested).
+- Time series are not directly supported but can be represented with JSON types in some way agreed by the client and the model.
+  Currently FMI models and o4j_client represent a time series as a JSON object with fields `times` and `values`.  `times` is either a vector of time values or the name of a variable containing such a vector.[^ind_time]  `values` as a vector of the same length.
 - Job statuses:
     * SCHEDULED: waiting to start
     * RUNNING: started (optional: the server may also report running